Australia drops recognition of Jerusalem as Israel's capital | Politics

 Former conservative Prime Minister Scott Morrison formally recognized West Jerusalem as Israel's capital in December 2018, although the Australian embassy remained in Tel Aviv.

-Wong described Morrison's move as out of step internationally and a “cynical” attempt to win a byelection in a Sydney locale with a large Jewish population.
+Wong described Morrison's move as out of step internationally and a "cynical play'' to win a byelection in a Sydney locale with a large Jewish population.

 Morrison's Liberal Party ran Jewish candidate Dave Sharma who was defeated in the byelection but won the seat in the next general election.